CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/02-configure-synapse.md

     ![](media/ex2-registerfinish.png)

-19. Once you see the Integration Runtime (Self-Hosted) node has been registered successfully, then click on **Launch Configuration Manager**.
+19. Once the Integration Runtime (Self-Hosted) node has been registered successfully, click on **Launch Configuration Manager**.

     ![](media/ex2-launchir.png)

-20. Now you can see the Self-hosted node is connedted to the cloud service.
+20. The Self-hosted node is connected to the cloud service.

     ![](media/ex2-shnode.png)